English calamity: Rediscovery

 Outside the Schauinsland region, the disaster was forgotten, until a Freiburg teacher and amateur historian, Bernd Hainmüller, came across it at the beginning of the 21st century while studying the history of the Hitler Youth in Freiburg.
 Since the depiction in records from the era was obviously politically influenced, he set about reconstructing the events from individual records and oral traditions.
 He presented his findings in Hofsgrund on 17 April 2016, the eightieth anniversary of the disaster.
-The findings disproved the official explanation of the disaster as a tragic accident caused by freak weather, and supported Jack Eaton's accusations of willful ignorance and over-confidence on the part of Keast.
-The astonishment that many of such an inadequately equipped group of schoolchildren had made it over the Schauinsland at all under the circumstances is still remembered in Hofsgrund.
+The findings disproved the official explanation of the disaster as a tragic accident caused by freak weather, and supported Jack Eaton's accusations of Keast's wilful ignorance and over-confidence.
+The astonishment of many that such an inadequately equipped group of schoolchildren had made it over the Schauinsland at all under the circumstances is still remembered in Hofsgrund.

 It is still unclear what exactly happened on the "last mile", between the sound of the bells and the Dobelhof, as Hainmüller repeatedly pointed out.
 According to the rescuers, small groups of collapsed boys were found, each with an older boy as guard.
-But since there seems little point in leaving exhausted students lying in the snow with a guard instead of carrying them to shelter, Hainmüller argued that Keast had completely lost control of the group by then, and that the group had broken up into separate squads, each of which tried to reach shelter on their own, leaving the exhausted behind.
-One of the 21 questions posed by Jack Eaton at the time asks which of the boys proved to be "true Englishmen" and helped weaker ones in need.
-What is certain is that there was secret collusion between Keast, the school management and the survivors.
-Even after Keast's death nothing has been revealed about the content of these discussions.
+But since there seemed little point in leaving exhausted students lying in the snow with a guard instead of carrying them to shelter, Hainmüller argued that Keast had completely lost control of the group by then, and that the group had broken up into separate squads, each of which tried to reach shelter on their own, leaving the exhausted behind.
+One of the twenty-one questions posed by Jack Eaton at the time asks which of the boys proved to be "true Englishmen" and helped weaker ones in need.
+What is certain is that there was secret collusion among Keast, the school management, and the survivors.
+Even after Keast's death in 1971, nothing has been revealed about the content of discussions.